20 cats found living in Virginia Beach storage facility in need of new homes

 They said the owner was keeping them there.

+Related: Volunteers fighting to save nearly two dozen stray cats living in Newport News park

-“It was a pretty sad situation unfortunately the owner had lost her home and needed to relinquish them to us,” Widle mentioned.
+“It was a pretty sad situation.
+Unfortunately, the owner had lost her home and needed to relinquish them to us,” Widle mentioned.

 Staff here said they all have been vetted and are ready to be adopted out.